The largest collection of works by the Swiss surrealist artist HR Giger is in his museum of science fiction and fantasy art in Gruyères.

 Other than the aliens, HR Giger’s most famous single work is probably “Birth Machine“ (1967) – a comment on population growth.
 This painting, which Giger later recreated as a large sculpture outside the museum, shows babies armed with a pistol seated in bullets inside a larger pistol.
 While the idea is that armed babies are shot out of the gun, Giger had to admit he made a conceptual mistake and that in such set up the head only will be shot out like a bullet while the body remains behind in the bullet casing.

 The rest of the museum is filled with a wide range of similar surrealistic or science fiction designs.
 Even if not particularly interested in the genre, most visitors will be able to appreciate that Giger certainly had artistic talent.
-The attention to finer details, especially on sketches, are very impressive.
+The attention to finer details, especially on sketches, is very impressive.

 Erotic Art in the HR Giger Museum